metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 ### Reading your SQL error message

+Does your error message:
-- Does your error message tell you the line or character position?
+- Tell you the line or character position?
-- Does your error message include a table or column name?
+- Include a table or column name?
 If the table or column name appears more than once in your query, [reduce the size of your query][how-to-reduce-sql-query-size].
-- Does your error message mention a SQL clause?
+- Mention a SQL clause?

 ### Reducing the size of a SQL query

+If your query uses:

-- If your query uses subqueries (nested queries), run each subquery separately.
+- **Subqueries** (nested queries), run each subquery separately.
 Start with the inner subqueries and work your way out.

-- If your query uses CTEs, run each CTE separately.
+- **CTEs**, run each CTE separately.
 Start with your base CTE and work your way down the query.

-- If your query uses any SQL variables that point to Metabase models, run each model separately.
+- **SQL variables that point to Metabase models**, run each model separately.
 Go to the model by opening the variables panel, or enter the model ID number from the variable in the Metabase search bar.
 - Remember to [read the SQL error message][how-to-read-sql-error] as you try to isolate the problem.
 For more information, go to [How does SQL debugging work?][how-does-sql-debugging-work].

-**Tips for working in the Metabase SQL editor:**
+**Tips for working in the Metabase SQL editor**

+Highlight lines of your SQL query to:
-- Highlight the lines that you want to run, and hit `Cmd + Return` or `Ctrl + Enter`.
+- Run the lines with `Cmd + Return` or `Ctrl + Enter`.
-- Highlight the lines that you want to comment out, and hit `Cmd + /` or `Ctrl + /`.
+- Comment/uncomment the lines with  `Cmd + /` or `Ctrl + /`.

-### Comparing your SQL query against a Metabase-generated query

-1. Re-create your question using the [notebook editor][notebook-editor].
-2. [Convert the question to SQL][how-to-convert-gui-question-to-sql].
-3. Compare your original SQL query against the Metabase-generated SQL to find any lines that are written differently.

 ## I don’t know what SQL dialect to use.